Predestination: Roman Catholicism

 Thomas Aquinas' views concerning predestination are largely in agreement with Augustine and can be summarized by many of his writings in his Summa Theologiæ:

 Protestantism

 Comparison

 This table summarizes the classical views of three different Protestant beliefs.

 Lutheranism

 Lutherans historically hold to unconditional election to salvation.
 However, some do not believe that there are certain people that are predestined to salvation, but salvation is predestined for those who seek God.
 Lutherans believe Christians should be assured that they are among the predestined.
 However, they disagree with those who make predestination the source of salvation rather than Christ's suffering, death, and resurrection.
 Unlike some Calvinists, Lutherans do not believe in a predestination to damnation.
 Instead, Lutherans teach eternal damnation is a result of the unbeliever's rejection of the forgiveness of sins and unbelief.

-Martin Luther's attitude towards predestination is set out in his On the Bondage of the Will, published in 1525.
-This publication by Luther was in response to the published treatise by Desiderius Erasmus in 1524 known as On Free Will.